Azure-Samples/ms-identity-docs-code-javascript/protected-api-access-protected-api/README.md

 - Azure Active Directory (Azure AD) tenant and the permissions or role required for managing app registrations in the tenant.
 - Node.Js 16+
-- An existing Web API
+- An existing web API

 ## Setup